jju/anachronauts/TravellerSRD.md

 Skills can be listed with or without an associated level.
 If no rank is listed, then you gain that skill at Level 1 if you do not have it already, or increases its level by one if you are already trained in that field.
 If a rank is listed, then you gain the skill at that level as long as it is better than your current level in that skill.

+Basic Training
-Basic Training: For your first career only, you get all the skills listed in the Service Skills table at Level 0 as your basic training.
+: For your first career only, you get all the skills listed in the Service Skills table at Level 0 as your basic training.
 For any subsequent careers, you may pick any one skill listed in the Service Skills table at Level 0 as your basic training.

+Survival
-Survival: Each career has a survival roll.
+: Each career has a survival roll.
 If you fail this roll, roll on the mishap table.
 This mishap is always enough to force you to leave the service.
 You lose the benefit roll for the current term only.
 A natural 2 is always a failure.

+Events
-Events: If you are still in your career after resolving the survival roll, roll on the events table to see what interesting things befall you this term.
+: If you are still in your career after resolving the survival roll, roll on the events table to see what interesting things befall you this term.

+Commission
-Commission: This only applies to the military careers of Army, Navy and Marines.
+: This only applies to the military careers of Army, Navy and Marines.
 A character who succeeds at a commission roll becomes a Rank 1 officer in that career, and uses the officer Rank table from then on.
 A character may attempt a commission roll once per term, and trying for commission is optional.

 If you obtain a commission after having already advanced several ranks, you become a Rank 1 officer as normal but you may add your two final ranks together for the purposes of determining benefits and pensions.

 Some events give a bonus DM to advancement rolls, or give automatic advancement.
 You can apply these DMs to commission rolls also.

+Advancement
-Advancement: Each career has an advancement roll.
+: Each career has an advancement roll.

 If you make a successful Advancement roll, then you move to the next rank and gain an extra roll on any of the Skills and Training Tables for this career.
 You also get any benefits listed for your new rank.
 You may only attempt to advance once per term.